-This reciprocal preservation of the non-partisanship convention applies on all sides of politics and across the spectrum of public opinion generally.
+Moreover, this reciprocal preservation of the non-partisanship convention applies on all sides of politics and across the spectrum of public opinion generally.

 Unfortunately, the need to preserve and respect such longstanding conventions is not always as well understood or as appreciated across civil society as it used to be.
 Particulary as so few Australians now have much personal experience, and consequent understanding, of defence force service — even in their extended families.

 This dearth of knowledge includes the now minimal defence force experience among most of our federal and state parliamentarians — and across our political parties generally.